ddo/simple-oauth/README.md

 SimpleOAuth
 ===========

-Simpler your OAuth request
+Simpler Your OAuth request for both node and browser

-#Will update document in 24 hours